 | Approval speed | 7-30 days, may be rejected without clear reason | 3-7 working days if internal criteria are met |

-A notable difference is that TikTok does not emphasize mainstream press coverage – an advantage for small and medium-sized businesses, especially local brands that do not yet have large enough media coverage.
-This is why at DPS.MEDIA, we often recommend TikTok as a breakthrough platform for creative startups.
+A notable difference is that TikTok does not place heavy emphasis on mainstream press factors - a benefit for small and medium enterprises, especially local brands that do not have large enough “media coverage”.
+This is why at DPS.MEDIA, we often recommend TikTok as a breakthrough platform for creative startup businesses.

 Hidden standards that businesses often overlook

-According to research from “Harvard Business Review” (2023), social media platforms are using account trust scoring models based on user behavior, real interactions, and violation history – factors that are rarely made public but greatly affect the ability to get the blue tick approved.
+According to research from “Harvard Business Review” (2023), social media platforms are using account trust scoring models based on user behavior, real interaction and violation history – factors that are rarely publicized but greatly affect the ability to approve the blue tick.

 - Facebook: Priority is given to accounts with a low report rate, no intellectual property disputes, and regularly updated content in the last 3-6 months.